 Following the publication of the 'National Model for Regional Working' by the Welsh Government in February 2014 the service has been restructured into a single operating unit, effective from the 2015/16 financial year.

 The impact on the accounts are as follows:

-- General Reserves were previously allocated separately to the SIS and LiNKS units.
-These have been combined into a single reserve on the 2014/15 balance sheet onwards. - Redundancy payments totalling £395k were incurred during 2015/16 in addition to £1.39m incurred in 2014/15.
-The Joint Committee has agreed to meet these costs through an annual contribution from the revenue budget until 2026/27.
+• General Reserves were previously allocated separately to the SIS and LiNKS units.
+These have been combined into a single reserve on the 2014/15 balance sheet onwards.

+• Redundancy payments totalling £291k were incurred during 2015/16.
+The Joint Committee has agreed to meet these costs through an annual contribution from the revenue budget until 2022/23.